BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/FAQ/countries.md

 ---
 ### FAQ

-#### In what countries is the extension available?
+#### In what countries is the App available?

-Since the Deutsche Post is a German business, the E-Post Connector is also currently only available in Germany.
+Since the Deutsche Post is a German business, the Connector 365 E-POST App is also currently only available in Germany.